UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_bianca.md

 ```

 - To transfer data from Bianca, copy/move the files/folders you want in that folder.
-- On Bianca you have full acces to your `wharf` and readonly access to other's project users `wharf`s.
+- On Bianca you have full access to your `wharf` and readonly access to other's project users `wharf`s.

 ##  Methods